Type 67 hand grenade: History

 During the Second Sino-Japanese War (1937–1945), the Chinese designed and produced a grenade based on the Model 1924 which was used by the National Revolutionary Army.
 Such grenades were the main type of grenade used by Chinese forces during the whole war.

 In 1939, a new design with a smaller handle and much more compressed explosive load began trials.
 The resulting model was lighter and more powerful and the ordnance office decreed it to be the new standard type in all arsenals.
 Known early copies of the Stielhandgranate include the Type 51 hand grenade (51式木柄手榴彈).

 After World War II, the People's Liberation Army standardized a variant of the grenade, designated "Type 67".

 Combat Use

 The Type 67 became the standard hand grenade for the People’s Liberation Army, which becomes the basis for the Type 77.

 The grenade was first used by Chinese troops in the Korean War.
-They were heavily during various operations.
+They were heavily used during various operations.
 In the Battle of the Paracel Islands, the Maritime Militia used the Type 67 against South Vietnamese troops.

 During the First Indochina War, the Vietnamese copied the Chinese grenades and used them to fight against French forces.
 The Type 67 was also supplied in huge numbers to the Viet Cong and the People's Army of Vietnam during the Vietnam War.

-Type 67s were used in Vietnam for booby traps.

-During the 1990s in British Hong Kong, the Type 67 and 77 grenades were widely used by armed criminals conducting heists when they are able to acquire them from China.
+During the 1990s in British Hong Kong, Type 67 and 77 grenades were widely used by armed criminals conducting heists when they are able to acquire them from China.